Qualitative SIG

 Dr Matt Breckons

-Role(s) within the University: Senior Research Associate, NIHR NENC ARC Fellow, Member of the Health Economics Research Group and Population Health Sciences Institute (PHSI).
+Role(s) while at Newcastle University: Senior Research Associate, NIHR NENC ARC Fellow, Member of the Health Economics Research Group and Population Health Sciences Institute (PHSI).

 Background